jlaustill/WALLY-Wall-Plate-Customizer/README.md

 v1.7 - Mercury0x0d - 8/24/2022
 Added:
-	- Completely rewrote the jack layout engine:
+- Completely rewrote the jack layout engine
 	- Mixed Plate layouts can now handle up to three rows of jacks
 	- Pitch between rows of jacks is now selectable on a per-gang basis
 - Created jack "A/V - Banana Plug"  based on jack "A/V - Banana Plug With Border"
 - Height values to the Plate Size dropdown menu
-	- Improvements from "ReModded_WALLY_Plate_Customizer" (https://www.thingiverse.com/thing:4493144) by RobBotic:
+- Improvements from "ReModded_WALLY_Plate_Customizer" (https://www.thingiverse.com/thing:4493144) by RobBotic
 	- Imported modules for creating keystone jacks / solids resulting in a better fit and an improved code footprint
 	- Imported jack "A/V - Banana Plug With Border"
-	- New Full Plate types from "Customizable Switch or Outlet Wall Plate" (https://www.thingiverse.com/thing:3840723) by pete2585:
+- New Full Plate types from "Customizable Switch or Outlet Wall Plate" (https://www.thingiverse.com/thing:3840723) by pete2585
 	- Power - Outlet - Despard Single
 	- Power - Outlet - Despard Double
 	- Power - Outlet - Despard Triple
 	- Lighting - Pushbutton Pair
 	- Lighting - Rotary Dimmer / Fan Control
 Changed:
 - Modularized duplex outlet hole creation to further improve code footprint
 - Removed version number from header comment since the Change Log here effectively communicates that information now.
 - Separated menu items out to individual menus according to whether they are a "Full Plate" or "Mixed Plate" option.
 - Split creation of solids out from PlateDoHoles() and into PlateDoSolids() to allow for more efficient code
 - Label handling is no longer tied to each individual jack; you can now place up to 40 anywhere on the plate, each with its own settings for font, size, angle and cut depth.
 - Variable names have been altered for greater code readability.

 Fixed:
 - All cubes comprising SolidKeystone now render correctly (one was missing previously)
 - Made Labels applied last to the final plate so that solids do not interfere with Label cutouts
 - Trimmed some unused variables

 v1.6 - Mercury0x0d - 8/17/2022